Skip to main content

 Find out how to opt out here: https://www.gov.uk/alerts/opting-out

-If you still get alerts after opting out, contact your device manufacturer for help.
+How you opt out depends on your device, if you still get alerts after opting out, contact your device manufacturer for help.

 How do I know if an alert is genuine? ✔